 Rainy Day Wedding at The Magnolia Venue

 The Great Smoky Mountain National Park is considered a temperate rainforest.
-Rainfall averages 55 inches per year in the low lands of the Smokies.
-The shroud of “smoke” that envelopes the Smokies isn’t smoke at all.
+Rainfall averages 55 inches per year in the lowlands of the Smokies.
+The shroud of “smoke” envelopes the Smokies isn’t smoke.
 It’s a mist of light rain.
-Therefore, when you come to the Smokies, be prepared for rain on your wedding day no matter the month.
+Therefore, when you come to the Smokies, be prepared for rain on your wedding day, no matter the month.

 Mid-November through February: Winter in the Smokies is generally moderate, but extreme weather does.
-There is a possibility of road closures inside the boundaries of the National Park during this time.
+Road closures are possible inside the boundaries of the National Park during this time.
 Snow falls more frequently in the higher mountains, and up to two feet can fall during a storm.